 Sabayon Linux ships with a few development tools, particularly for Python developers, but you can install more using Gentoo’s famed portage package management system.

 Debian is one of the oldest Linux distros and is built with stability in mind.
 All programs included with Debian have to meet the Debian Free Software Guidelines.
 Packages are carefully selected and tested for inclusion in the 'Stable' branch of Debian meaning that while some may be dated, there's very little chance of system instability, making this OS ideal for programmers.

 The Debian website has extensive manuals, including a chapter on programming talking you through the basics of creating a script, compiling it, and using Autoconf to allow your scripts to be compiled on other Linux distros.

-Furthermore, Debian boasts of one of the largest repositories of open source software, and you wouldn't have much trouble finding and installing your favorite programming tools and libraries.
+Furthermore, Debian boasts one of the largest repositories of open source software, so you won't have much trouble finding and installing your favorite programming tools and libraries.

 CentOS Stream is a free, community-based variant of Red Hat Enterprise Linux (RHEL).
 It’s a rolling release distro that’s built using the same packages as RHEL.
 As a testbed for the commercial RHEL, CentOS Stream gets packages and fixes before they end up in RHEL, which means users can get enterprise-class software at no-cost.

 CentOS Stream thinks of itself as a “developer-forward” distro that’ll help users keep pace with the latest technologies in the open source ecosystem, while ensuring the stability of a well-tested distro.